F-Zainab/-Bully-ElectionAlgorithm/README.md

-### This was a distributed system assignment to implement bully election algorithm
+### This was a distributed course system assignment to implement bully election algorithm